Bhupanimounika22/Job-Portal/README.md

 - **User Authentication**: Sign up and log in for both companies and candidates.
 - **Job Management**: Companies can create, read, update, and delete job listings.
-- **Application Management**: Candidates can apply for jobs, view their application status, and track their application history.
+- **Application Management**: Candidates can apply for jobs, view their application status .
 - **Dashboard**: Personalized dashboards for companies and candidates to manage job postings and applications respectively.
 - **Session Management**: User sessions are maintained to ensure secure and personalized user experiences.